 The Kitchen Administrator and client are both informed whenever a client cancels, whether they are in the penalty window or not, via private message.

 The cancellation policy is always displayed for a food business when they cancel an approved booking as well as on the calendar page where they can book.

-To set your kitchen's cancellation policy, go to Kitchen Settings > Cancellation Policy.
+To set your kitchen's cancellation policy, go to Kitchen Settings > General > Cancellation Policy.